- Travel and Places

 Metro Centre in Gateshead

-If you like shopping then the Metro Centre in Gateshead is the one for you.
+The Metro Centre in Gateshead is a haven for shoppers.
 This is the biggest indoor shopping centre that I have ever been to and one day is not enough to get to all the shops you want.
-You could get lost in it.
-You have to have enough stamina and a real enthusiasm to do it justice.
+It is massive that you could get lost in it.
 There are apparently 350 shops which includes the major high street shops like Debenhams, House of Fraser, M& S, Monsoon, Gap, Next and many more, it is just too many to mention.

 Alternatively, you can use the bus to get to the Metro Centre.
 There is a regular shuttle bus from the City Centre(Monument and Central Station) or from Gateshead Metro Station or you can use the train too.